Eroica/greedy-ocr/README.md

 ### Configuration

-Take a look at the `_config.lua' file to tweak the parameters of the recognition, and setup other Prototypes that cannot be set up by putting them inside the `_prototypes/` directory.
+Take a look at the `_config.lua` file to tweak the parameters of the recognition, and setup other Prototypes that cannot be set up by putting them inside the `_prototypes/` directory.

 ## Starting & Recognizing